willfaught/willfaught.github.io/content/blog/2018-10-29-the-two-faces-of-the-agile-manifesto.md

 - coding
 - agile
 - scrum
-title: The two faces of the agile manifesto
+title: The Two Faces Of The Agile Manifesto
 ---

 Robin Message on the mismatch between the parts of the [agile manifesto](http://agilemanifesto.org) concerned with technical craft and those concerned with project management: